mtmorgan/mtmorgan.github.io/woods/index.md

 # Trees

-[The Tree Atlas: South Central region][tree-atlas] from the Ontario Ministry of Natural Resources introduces the native trees of our region.
+[The Tree Atlas: South Central Region][tree-atlas] from the Ontario Ministry of Natural Resources introduces the native trees of our region.
 The site is presented by leaf, but I rearranged it by <!-- -->
 [tree bark][tree-bark].
 Reviewing these can help identify trees in the images